Sustainability

 • The Health and Safety Committee is convened every month

-• The Personnel Department engaged in educational activities via the company newsletter and other means
+• The Personnel Department engaged in educational activities regarding health via the company newsletter and other means

 Sapporo Vietnam